theMoor9/LLM-Code-Generation-Protocols-and-Best-Practices/EN/advanced_code_protocol.md

 - If possible, provide a concrete example to better illustrate the request

 ### LLM

+>For every session, send this to your LLM beforehand

 ```Markdown
 1. Keep the response strictly focused on the provided request, without wandering into other directions.
 It is possible to add content with creative problem-solving methods beyond what is specified only in the: 📈 Open to suggestions for improvement beyond the specifications section.